tinyBigGAMES/LunaGameToolkit/README.md

 **NOTE: Made in Delphi 12/Windows 11, tested in Delphi CE, 11-12.**

 ### How to use in Delphi
-- Unzip the archive to a desired location.
+- Please extract the contents of the archive to your preferred directory.
-- Add `installdir\src`, folder to Delphi's library path so the library source files can be found for any project or for a specific project add to its search path.
+- Incorporate the `installdir\src` directory into Delphi’s library path to ensure the library's source files are discoverable for any project.
+For project-specific access, append the same to the project's search path.
-- In Delphi, load `DelphiGamekit.groupproj` to load and compile the examples/demos/tools, which will showcase the toolkit features and how to use them.
+- Proceed to open `DelphiGamekit.groupproj` in Delphi to compile and execute the examples, demonstrations, and tools.
+This will provide a comprehensive display of the toolkit's capabilities and its application methodology.
-- See examples in the `installdir\examples` folder for more information about usage.
+- For further insights into utilization, refer to the samples provided within the `installdir\examples` directory.
+To observe the Luna Game Toolkit features in action, compile and execute the `Testbed` application.
+It is imperative to construct the `Data.zip` archive since it is a prerequisite for most examples.
+To assemble the archive, initiate `Testbed`, and navigate to `Misc->Build Zip Archive`.
-- The dependencies DLL can be built using the VS2022 solution located in `installdir\src\deps\externs\LGT.Deps`.
-Build the solution and it will build the DLL, automatically convert it to `LGT.Deps.res` and place it inside `installdir\src`.
-It will then be linked directly into your project when you reference `LGT.pas`, thus no external DLLs that you have to manage.
+- Should there be a necessity to reconstruct the dependency DLLs, they can be generated using the Visual Studio 2022 solution found at `installdir\src\deps\externs\LGT.Deps`.
+Compiling this solution will produce the dependency DLL, which is then automatically transformed into `LGT.Deps.res` and placed in the `installdir\src` directory.
+Consequently, it will be embedded directly into your project upon referencing `LGT.pas`, obviating the need to handle external DLLs manually.

 ### Known Issues
-- This project is in active development so changes will be frequent
+- This project is currently undergoing active development, and as such, frequent updates can be expected.
+The primary repository will be consistently updated with the latest features and bug fixes.
+Although this version is less stable, it is generally secure to use as we diligently strive to maintain its stability and currency.
-- Documentation is WIP.
-They will continue to evolve
+- The project's documentation is a work in progress, reflecting the ongoing evolution of the project itself.
+It will be refined and expanded to ensure clarity and comprehensiveness.
-- More examples will continually be added over time
+- Additionally, we will be progressively augmenting our repository with a broader range of examples to facilitate a deeper understanding and more extensive utilization of the toolkit.

 ### Minimal Example
 ```Pascal